qwaneu/qwaneu.github.io/_drafts/tdd-act-stupid-in-implementation.md

 ```

 The `==` is sufficient to make our test pass, even though we know that
-eventually we need a '>='.
-We don't have a test for this case yet however, so we
+we will need a '>=' eventually.
+We don't have a test for this case yet @@babysteps, so we
 go for the simpler equality.
 In this way, we know that we have to write a new
 test, for instance _delivers drink when paid more than the price_.